GoogleChrome/developer.chrome.com/site/en/docs/devtools/settings/preferences/index.md

 ### Extension

-This section lists options that customize the **Performance** panel.
+This section lists options that customize link handling for Chrome DevTools extensions.

 {% Details %}